 How To Prevent Cervical Cancer

+The best way to prevent cervical cancer is through regular pap tests and HPV screenings.
 An HPV test can also be conducted on the cells to see if a woman needs to be treated for HPV.

-- Get the HPV vaccine
+- Prevent HPV with the HPV vaccine.

 What Causes Cervical Cancer?

 HPV is present in 99 percent of cervical cancers.
 More than 100 types of HPV exist and most are “low-risk,” or unlikely to cause cancer.
 The two HPV strands responsible for 70 percent of cancer diagnoses are HPV-16 and HPV-18.

 Symptoms Of Cervical Cancer